michaelnisi/batchupdates/README.md

 }
 ```

-Your data source `SomeDataSource` would expose an API that modifies data in your domain
+Your data source `SomeDataSource` would implement an API for communicating with
-model and transform that data into data source items of type `SomeDataSource.Item`.
+your domain model and services, providing their data as sections of data source
-When the data changes, the data source submits the `sectionsChangeHandler` on the
+items enumerated by `SomeDataSource.Item`.

+When the data source has received new data, it diffs old and new sections with its
+`static func makeChanges(old: [Array<Item>], new: [Array<Item>]) -> [[Change<Item>]]`
+function and submits `changesBlock` on the main queue, suggesting the changes without
-main queue suggesting the changes—without updating its sections, that’s the view
+updating its internal state.
+The sections data structure remains untouched until the view
-controller’s job, which can commit the changes in that block. `SectionedDataSource`
-performs batch updates for `.collection` and `.table` views.
+controller commits the changes.
+This is when `SectionedDataSource` performs batch updates,
+updating the data model inside the updates block of `performBatchUpdates(_:completion:)`
+on `UICollectionView` or `UITableView`.

 ## Documentation